apallath/GameOfLife/README.md

 in the build directory.

-To view test output, run ctest in verbose mode:
+To view test output, run ctest in extra verbose mode:

 ```sh
 ctest -VV